SirConfigMgr/MEMCM_Toolbox/README.md

 **Import-MECMComputerFromFolder.ps1**

 The script imports computers into MECM, adds them to a collection and sets variables.
 Three CSV files are read for the import, respectively for importing the computers (import-computer.csv), adding them to a collection (add-collection.csv) and setting the variables (set-variable.csv).

+**Remove-DirectMembership.ps1**

+This script removes the direct memberships of a specified collection (User or Device).